carpentries/carpentrycon/BidTemplate.md

 * Is the venue close to the city center or area with coffee shops, restaurants and pubs?

 ## Conference Management
+* Do you have a local organizing committee
 * Do you have experience with organising a conference?
 * Do you have support staff experienced in organising a conference?
 * Does the host have a legal entity (local non-profit)?